Next Page Previous Page Home Tools & Aids Search Handbook

 Moving range control chart Moving range control chart with site as the subgroup

 Wafer as subgroup The next pair of control charts use the wafer as the subgroup.
-In this case, that results in a subgroup size of 5.
+In this case, the subgroup size is five.
 A mean and a standard deviation control chart are shown.

 Mean control chart Mean control chart with wafer as subgroup